troykyo/dssloopholes.github.io/category/sustainability/Joining closed-loop recycling.md

 #### Collection

-Garment brands or retailers collect used clothing items from consumers through various channels, such as in-store collection bins, take-back programs, or mail-in options.
+Garment brands or retailers collect used clothing items from users through various channels, such as in-store collection bins, take-back programs, or mail-in options.
 These items may include damaged garments, unsold inventory, or customer returns.
 Sorting and Processing: The collected garments are sorted based on their material composition, condition, and potential for recycling.
 This step ensures that different materials can be appropriately processed and transformed into new products.
 Any non-recyclable components, such as zippers or buttons, are separated for proper disposal.

 #### Recycling and Regeneration